Master of Management Studies (M.M.S.) Program

 Academic Support and Resources

 Yale SOM provides a variety of resources to help students who are experiencing academic difficulty achieve the highest possible standard of academic excellence.
-For example, the School’s Professional Communications Center is available to assist with written and oral communication skills.
+For example, the school’s Professional Communications Center is available to assist with written and oral communication skills.
 Information about the center and its services can be found on the SOM portal.

 Honor Committee